lukas-tr/quick-open-widget/readme.md

 | `enumBox (message, enumArray, arrayEntryToStringFunc)` | `object`  | `string` | Returns an array entry.
 The arrayEntryToStringFunc function has to return a string.
 Rejects with a string containing `abort` when pressing <kbd>Esc</kbd> |
 | `updateDescription (newDescription)`                   | `null`    | never    | Updates the description (has to be string) for the command in the command list.                                                                           |
 | `openURL`                                              | `null`    | `string` | Opens a URL (and URI).
 Rejects with `not a uri` when the provided string isn't a valid URI.                                                               |

+## Help

+###The installer can't download the archive from GitHub

+If the installer can't download required files, download the 7z archive manually and place it in the same directory as the installer.